pactflow/pact-msw-adapter/README.md

 ## Header filtering

-By default msw-pact capture and serialise all request and response headers captured, in the generated pact file.
+By default msw-pact captures and serialises all request and response headers captured, in the generated pact file.

-You may wish to exclude these on a global basis
+You may wish to exclude these on a global basis.

 This mechanism currently has a layer
 - `excludeHeaders`: All headers containing any of the strings present in this array will be ignored.